hideo0106/gha-aws-oidc-bootstrap/docs/blog_post.md

 > **Important:** Before running this step, review the [Using the Tool: GitHub Token Requirements](#using-the-tool-github-token-requirements) section below to ensure your GitHub token has the necessary scopes and permissions for all target repositories.

+> **Note:** The current repository is always included by default.
+You do **not** need to add it to `allowed_repos.txt` or the `--allowed-repos` argument—the script will automatically grant access to the repo where it is run.
+Only specify additional repositories if you want them to share the IAM role.

 **Generic Example:**
 ```bash
 bash setup_oidc.sh --github-org <ORG_NAME> --allowed-repos <repo1,repo2,...> --region <aws-region> --github-token <GITHUB_TOKEN>